 OTIF was designed to improve store operations within Walmart itself and quickly led to a series of major changes as it was quickly adopted by other retailers and companies.
 Most notably, because it penalized loads arriving early as well as late, it gave rise to a greater need for executing supply chain operations with pinpoint precision – and in the process necessitated more accurate insight into the status and disposition of supply chain assets than ever before.

-Companies that enforce OTIF standards don’t always validate the fines they issue, leading to disputes.
+Companies that enforce OTIF supply chain standards don’t always validate the fines they issue, leading to disputes.
 Much like detention, better visibility can help resolve these disputes for both parties.

 With OTIF, one of the biggest challenges to reliably calculating your score is actually consolidating the data from within your carrier base into a single place, then validating that for quality and consistency.
 Once you do so, platforms like FourKites, with a suite of advanced analytics solutions, can help you monitor that data to assess performance over time, and identify bottlenecks and issues that are negatively impacting your score with your target customers.